Union rights

 What is a union?

-A union is an association of employees that exists to protect and improve its members’ conditions of work and to generally represent their interests.
+A union is an association of employees that exists to protect and improve its members’ conditions of work, and to generally represent their interests.

 The role of a union includes:

-- negotiating collective employment agreements
+- negotiating collective employment agreements, and

 Joining a union

-Employment Relations Act 2000, ss 7–11
+Employment Relations Act 2000, ss 7–11, 110

 As an employee you have the right to:

-- join a union
+- join a union, and

 - not join a union, or resign from a union.

-Your boss can’t pressure you into not joining a union, or treat you unfairly (“discriminate” against you) because you’re a union member.
+Your boss can’t pressure you into not joining a union, use threats or incentives to make you quit the union, or treat you unfairly because you’re a union member.

 What the union can do

-Employment Relations Act 2000, ss 18, 18A
+Employment Relations Act 2000, ss 18, 18A, 20, 20A

 Unions are entitled to represent their members on any issues that involve their collective interests as workers.